vivekvajipey/birds/README.md

 Birdwatcher's Paradise is an immersive 3D exploration game where you can:
 - Search for bird species in a forest environment
-- Use your camera (binoculars) to zoom in on birds
+- Use your binoculars to zoom in on birds with realistic effects
 - Photograph birds to add them to your journal
 - Complete your collection of all bird species
+- Move around freely with WASD/Arrow keys and jump with Space

 The game features 6 different bird species, each with unique characteristics, appearances, and behaviors.